Hexa(tert-butoxy)ditungsten(III)

 Hexa(tert-butoxy)ditungsten(III) is a coordination complex of tungsten(III).
 It is one of the homoleptic alkoxides of tungsten.
 A red, air-sensitive solid, the complex has attracted academic attention as the precursor to many organotungsten derivatives.
 It an example of a charge-neutral complex featuring a W≡W bond, arising from the coupling of a pair of d3 metal centers.
-It has attracted particular attention for its reactions with alkynes, leading to alkyne metathesis.

-It can be prepared by the salt metathesis reaction from the thf complex of ditungsten heptachloride:
+Preparation

+W2(O-t-Bu)6 was first prepared by treating tungsten(III) dialkylamides with tert-butanol.

+W2(O-t-Bu)6 can also be synthesized from NaW2Cl7(THF)5 and NaO-t-Bu.